bethalageetachandraraju/Humanoid_realworld_deployment/README.md

 - Type the corresponding key/command in the terminal and press Enter to activate the function.
 - The simulation will respond to your input in real time.
+- Guide: First press "r" then "l" and reset in mujuco, now you can see robot stable standing/walking in sim, then press the desiered key for activaation.

 ---
 ## 4. Real Robot Operation Instructions